 - Hybrid: Hybrid courses will use a combination of face-to-face and online teaching.
 Learning activities and assessments can occur both online and in person.
 Online activities may include some synchronous online engagement (with participants meeting at the same time), and/or asynchronous content delivery (with participants accessing the materials independently).
 The mix of delivery modes will depend on an instructor’s teaching strategies and course learning objectives.

-ISU is designing the fall semester in an attempt to support and facilitate the continued academic progress of all students, whether they choose to return to campus or are more comfortable with online options.
+ISU is providing course options to support and facilitate the continued academic progress of all students, whether they choose to return to campus or are more comfortable with online options.
 Students should reach out to their academic adviser to explore options.